brentewood/AlphaMaderaChat/README.md

 python app.py
 ```

 3. Start chatting with the AI.
 Your conversation will be stored in `chat.json`.
+In fact you can switch between providers and models by editing the `config.yaml` file and the chat history will remain.
+Since the chat history is stored in a JSON file, you can easily edit it by hand to add or remove messages.

 4. Type `QUIT` to exit the application.